schmittjoh/serializer/UPGRADING.md

 - Elements (as classes, interfaces, methods, properties...) marked as `@internal` shall not be used in user-land code.
 BC is not guaranteed on this elements.
 - PSR-4 is used
-- [Here](https://github.com/schmittjoh/serializer/milestone/3) a list of issues and pull requests landed in 2.0
+- [schmittjoh/serializer milestone #3](https://github.com/schmittjoh/serializer/milestone/3) has a list of issues and pull requests landed in 2.0